colinhacks/zod/rfcs/v4-issue-input.md

 ## Current behavior

 Zod has had a long-standing policy of not exposing input data in `ZodError` for security reasons.
-The idea is that error loggers may accidentally persist sensistive information or PHI, which is undesirable in security-sensitive applications.
+The idea is that error loggers may accidentally persist sensistive information, which is be undesirable in some contexts (healthcare, etc).

 ## Proposed change